ROWING

 Rowing is one of the few sports that is said to exercise every muscle in the body, it gives good cardio vascular benefits as well.

-In well maintained boats you will enjoy a good 5 mile row on an interesting stretch of the River Thames.
+In well maintained boats you will enjoy a good 5 mile row on an interesting stretch of the River Thames from Wargrave to Marsh Lock.

 A great group of enthusiastic members who meet up to twice a week for a friendly outing on the river, we welcome all new members from the Wargrave area over the age of 18.

-The first day is just an introduction to rowing and the terms and terminology used.
-Moored to the bank and using a training oar which has no water resistance, you learn the basics of the rowing stroke.
+The first day is just an introduction to the rowing section at the boat club, boats and equipment, river & safety, rowing terms and terminology used.
+Moored to the bank and using a training oar which has no water resistance, you will learn the basics of the rowing stroke.

-On the second and third week you have a 30 minute trip in a tub.
-This is a stable rowing boat which allows you to learn the rowing stroke for real and also the timing you need when with a crew.
+In sessions three to five, you will have a 30 minute trip in a tub.
+This is a stable rowing boat which allows you to learn the rowing stroke for real, balancing the boat and also the timing you need when with a crew.
+These sessions will focus on rowing technique and building your confidence in balancing the boat.

-On the 4th & 5th week you experience your first outing in a racing boat which is called a restricted boat.
+In session six, you will experience your first outing in a racing boat which is called a restricted boat.
 These are the most stable racing boats designed for the novice rowing crew, most rowers won their first cup in these boats at regattas up and down the country.
+The crew will be made up of two novice rowers from the training course and two experienced rowers who will coach you from within the boat.

 Then, the course is over and we hope you join the rowing group who meet every Thursday and Sunday.